Hard Rain

 By Samantha Jayne Allen; reviewed by Jeannette Hartman

-She had been thrown from the balcony of the vacation cottage she was staying in with two married friends, Kendall and Michael Davis.
-The Davises were trapped in a bedroom when the flood hit and drowned.
 Bethany’s husband, John David Richter, might have died, too, had he not been called away to the beside of a dying parishioner from Hillview Church.

-This is a classic police procedural where Annie, advised by Leroy, traces every trail to identify and locate the mystery man.
-According to the police and fire chiefs, there are no unidentified bodies and no reports of missing people.
+This is a classic police procedural where Annie, advised by Leroy, traces every trail to locate the mystery man.

 When Annie goes to the Moore property, she finds a body missed by searchers.
 It’s Jacinda’s in a half-submerged truck.
-Annie quickly realizes that it wasn’t the flood that killed Jacinda; it was bullet to the head.
+Annie quickly realizes it wasn’t the flood that killed Jacinda; it was a bullet to the head.

 Change challenges Annie.
 As she says at the end of the book, “As much as I wanted to believe I knew this place like the back of my hand, the river never was the same, it was always changing, and while I was sure there was something to be gleaned from that, I only felt dizzy and a little blue as we walked.
 It took me a long time to understand the difference between owning a place and being of a place.”